augustovictor/software-architecture-specialization/README.md

 Interfaces are descriptions of what parts of your system can do;

 #### Principle of least knowledge (Law of Demeter)
 Important: Sometimes we cannot avoid violating this principle.
+And we should decide how much coupling is tolerable;

 A class should be designed so that it does not need to know about and depend upon almost every other class in the system;